awsdocs/aws-deepracer-developer-guide/doc_source/deepracer-basic-concept.md

 Algorithm\-dependent variables that control the performance of training a neural network\.
 An example hyperparameter is the learning rate that controls how much new experiences are counted for in learning at each step\.
 A larger learning rate makes a faster training but may make the trained model lower quality\.
 Hyperparameters are empirical and require systematic tuning for each training\.

 **AWS DeepRacer Track**  <a name="term-track"></a>
 A path or course on which an AWS DeepRacer vehicle drives\.
 The track can exist in either a simulated or real\-world, physical environment\.
 You use a simulated environment for training an AWS DeepRacer model on a virtual track\.
 The AWS DeepRacer console makes virtual tracks available\.
 You use a real\-world environment for running an AWS DeepRacer vehicle on a physical track\.
-The AWS DeepRacer provides physical tracks for event participants to compete\.
+The AWS DeepRacer League provides physical tracks for event participants to compete\.
 You must create your own physical track if you want to run your AWS DeepRacer vehicle in any other situation\.

 ** Reward function**  <a name="term-reward-function"></a>
 An algorithm within a learning model that tells the agent whether the action performed resulted in: